Published November 2, 2025 | Last updated April 14, 2026 – Streamlined introduction and FAQ for easier reading.

 Pause if the stat appears in only one outlet, the chart has no source, the number changes meaning across articles, or your claim depends on a loaded word like “collapse” or “explosion.”

 Rewrite toward calm and specific.
 Swap “soaring” for “rose 6 percent year-over-year,” then add one line of context (how it was measured, and what might limit the result).
-If Ground News shows mixed coverage, reflect that honestly instead of forcing a single storyline, treating it like a statistical test with inconclusive results.
+If Ground News shows mixed coverage, reflect that honestly rather than forcing a single storyline; treat it like a statistical test with inconclusive results.

 Conclusion: Bias in Numbers is Real